-Introduction
+Year 9 Introduction

 All students entering Year 9 will study ten subjects in total.
-Six of these subjects will be core subjects studied for the entire year, plus four semester long elective subjects.
-Two elective subjects are studied in each semester.
+Six core subjects that are studied for the entire year, plus four elective subjects that are studied for one semester.
+This means students will study two elective subjects each semester.